PredicateLabs/predicate-operator/mainnet/README.md

 # Aethos Mainnet Node Operation
 This guide provides instructions on setting up and running the Aethos Operator using either Docker or a binary executable.
-Current version for mainnet is `0.2.5` and is marked as `v0.2.5-mainnet`
+Current version for mainnet is `0.2.5` and is marked as `v0.2.5-mainnet` release

 # Run an Aethos Operator